cncaridine/coffee-r-us/README.md

 ## Targeted Users:
 Coffee mugs lovers and/or art lovers.

-## Unsolved Problems:
+## Unsolved Problems/Additional Functionality:
-All of the planned functionality was successfully coded.
+Add a functioning shopping cart.
+Adjust the styling for website design to better reflect the mobile design.
+Create equal sized divs.

 ## Technologies Used:
 ###  *HTML